matsuolab/Uniform-PAC-Primal-Dual-CMDP/README.md

-# Official Implementation of Uniform-PAC Optimistic Regularized Policy Gradient Primal-Dual (UOpt-RPGPD) [Experiments in Section 6]
+# Official Implementation of "A Policy Gradient Primal-Dual Algorithm for Constrained MDPs with Uniform PAC Guarantees" [Experiments in Section 6]

 This repository is the official implementation of UOpt-RPGPD algorithm.